marionettejs/backbone.marionette/CONTRIBUTING.md

 Marionette has a few guidelines to facilitate your contribution and streamline the process of getting the changes merged in and released.

+## Running the tests

+There are two methods to running the unit test suite, suited for your desired workflow and overall developer happiness.
+To begin ensure that you have installed the project dev dependencies via:

+    $ npm install

+    $ bower install

+### In a browser

+  Open [SpecRunner.html](SpecRunner.html) in your browser.

+### Via Grunt

+  Running `grunt` alone will default to running the tests once.
+  Running `grunt watch` will rerun the tests after any file change.

 ## Documentation Fixes